hdShang/arxiv-daily/docs/cs-AI/2025-05-30/papers/250524784v1-axiom-learning-to-play-games-in-minutes-with-expanding-object-centri.md

 ---
 layout: default
-title: AXIOM: Learning to Play Games in Minutes with Expanding Object-Centric Models
+title: "AXIOM: Learning to Play Games in Minutes with Expanding Object-Centric Models"
 ---

 # AXIOM: Learning to Play Games in Minutes with Expanding Object-Centric Models